Originally posted April 23rd 2019, updated April 27th 2021

 These claims spread quickly, abetted by a sustained campaign by Wakefield.
 This was followed by a decrease in vaccinations rates in European countries, and resulting in deaths and severe and permanent injuries.
 For example, “confirmed cases of measles in England and Wales rose from 56 in 1998 to 971 in 2007.
 In the United Kingdom, coverage for MMR at 24 months is lower than for other vaccines (85% versus about 94%).”

-A subsequent investigation and exposé by Brian Deer found that Andrew Wakefield had multiple undeclared conflicts of interest (detailed below).
+A subsequent investigation and exposé by Brian Deer found that Andrew Wakefield had multiple undeclared conflicts of interests (detailed below).
 This exposé highlighted that Wakefield had a tremendous monetary incentive to discredit the MMR vaccine and to replace it with his patented variant.

 - In 1997, Wakefield, applies for a patent titled “Pharmaceutical composition for treatment of IBD [irritable bowel syndrome] and RBD [regressive behavioral disorder; autism]”